Onurkotz/horoscope/Readme.md

-## The program that finds your horoscope.
+## This program finds your horoscope.